 CDP, or Customer Data Platform, is a platform that provides a unified view of every customer that has interacted with their brand.
 The key to unlocking exceptional customer experience is knowing your customers.
 Well, CDP does hit the bulls-eye with this.

 Okay, so consider this.
-As a customer, before you lock in what you want to buy, you’re most likely to Google search the product, read up reviews, check out the retailers offering of what you want, scroll through the website, navigate the app so on and so forth.
+As a customer, before you lock in what you want to buy, you’re most likely to Google search the product, read up reviews, check out the retailer’s offering of what you want, scroll through the website, navigate the app so on and so forth.
 Chances are that you’ve visited multiple channels where the brand is active before you actually click on buy.

-The point I am getting at is that all of the things I have said above is only possible because marketers have the data to know exactly what you want.
+The point is that all of these things are only possible because marketers have the data to know exactly what they want.
 Clearly, CDP needs data to deliver what it promises.
-And Data really is the base for building on your marketing efforts.
+Data really is the base for building on your marketing efforts.

-The data CDP deals with
+The data CDP deals With

-To begin with, CDP collects data from both online and offline channels like web tracking tools, marketing automation, CRMs, and data warehouses, typically through APIs and pans out the entire customer journey right across all these channels.
+To begin with, CDP collects data from both online and offline channels like web tracking tools, marketing automation, CRMs, and data warehouses, typically through APIs, and pans out the entire customer journey right across all these channels.

 The next thing a CDP is looking at is ‘What is your customer doing.’
 This taps into the actions customers take every time they interact with you.
 This data includes a customer’s website visits (page clicked on/product viewed), emails opened/clicked on, app engagements, and the activities across any other channels you’re active on.

-Then there’s the transactional data of the customer in terms of purchases, returns and the sorts of these.
+Then there’s the transactional data of the customer in terms of purchases, returns, and the sorts of these.

 The data that CDP works on fits into one of the above categories.
-And all of this data we just talked about comes from all possible sources and in all possible formats and the chances of your existing system to read all formats are rather bleak.
+All of this data comes from all possible sources and in all possible formats and the chances of your existing system to read all formats are rather bleak.